-Suspension must be permitted for all Certificates types Issued by IGC-CP CAs.
+Suspension must be permitted for all Certificates types Issued by CAs under this CP.
 The most common reason for Certificate suspension is as an interim action prior to Certificate Revocation.
-Examples of possible circumstances include but are not limited to when a Key compromise is suspected but not known to be true, or if a Revocation request cannot be properly validated.
+Examples of possible circumstances include but are not limited to when a Key Compromise is suspected but not known to be true, or if a Revocation request cannot be properly validated.